SiChiTong/SimpleArmMoverWithROS/README.md

 # Simple Arm Mover Simulation With ROS
 Ros Nodes are a key abtraction that allows a robot system to be build modularly.
-This is an example of writing ROS nodes in Python.
+This [Udacity clone project](https://github.com/udacity/simple_arm) is an example of writing ROS nodes in Python.

 ## Wiki Contents